thrustlabs/contact-parser/README.md

 # contact-parser

-A simple node module to parse address information (such as an email signature) into component parts.
-It's in use over at [Barnivore](http://barnivore.com/) where we input a lot of addresses.
+A simple node module to parse street address strings (such as an email signature) into component parts.
+It's in use over at [Barnivore](http://barnivore.com/) where we input a lot of street addresses.

-At present it's optimized for North America; other address formats will be supported as we hammer the bugs out in production.
+At present it's optimized for United States and Canadian street addresses; other address formats will be supported as we hammer the bugs out in production.

 ## Installation